Pasadena Homes & Real Estate

 Pasadena School Information

 The California Institute of Technology, known as Caltech, is located between Del Mar and California Boulevards in Pasadena.
 The Pasadena City College is northeast of Caltech off Historic Route 66.
-City residents with school age children have access to the public schools of the Pasadena Unified School District.
+Resident living in Pasadena with school age children have access to the public schools of the Pasadena Unified School District.
 The University of Southern California is 14 miles from the heart of Pasadena.

-Look to Pasadena, California for classic Craftsman architecture and real estate options that include single-family homes plus condominiums and townhomes.
+Look to the community of Pasadena, California for classic Craftsman architecture and real estate options that include single-family homes plus condominium and townhome properties on the market.
 The city features multiple historic districts, a range of shopping and dining choices, and diverse arts and entertainment venues.
 Pasadena offers homebuyers a city in Los Angeles County that’s central to urban and outdoor recreation, airports, universities, and the best of Southern California.

 Pasadena Real Estate Agents